Jonathan Tepperman

 Jonathan Tepperman is an author, journalist, and expert on international affairs.
-He is currently the Editor in Chief of The Octavian Report.
-From 2017 to 2020 he was Editor in Chief of Foreign Policy.
-Before that he served as the Managing Editor of Foreign Affairs, and before that, as Deputy Editor of Newsweek International.
-His first book, The Fix, published in 2017, tells the stories of how countries around the world have solved some of the most difficult challenges.
+He is currently a Senior Fellow at the George W. Bush Institute and the editor in chief of the institute's publication, The Catalyst.
+From 2017 to 2020, he was editor-in-chief of Foreign Policy magazine.
+Previously, he served as the managing editor of Foreign Affairs, and before that, as deputy editor of Newsweek International.
+His first book, The Fix, published in 2017, tells the stories of how countries around the world have solved some of their most difficult challenges.

-Early life
+Early life and education

-Born and raised in Windsor, Ontario, Canada, he lives in Brooklyn with his family.
+Born and raised in Canada, Tepperman lives in Brooklyn with his family.
 Tepperman is Jewish.

+Tepperman has a BA in English Literature from Yale University and law degrees from the University of Oxford and New York University.